 9 tips for dealing effectively with a violent child

-My little monster needed to be able to quickly channel this violence, before turning into a conflicted teenager, or a violent adult.
-My child needed limits to develop, so I refused to accept the unacceptable.
-If the results weren’t immediate, and if my reaction makes him angrier, I chose not to panic.
-The consistency of my interventions will pay off in the long run.
+Our little monsters need to be able to quickly channel their disruptive energy, before turning into a conflicted teenager, or a violent adult.
+All children need limits to develop, so it's primordial to accept the unacceptable.
+Results aren't immediate, and our reactions might make them angrier, but the most important point here is not to panic.
+The consistency of your interventions will pay off in the long run.

-Concretely, after the shot is fired, I crouch to my child's height and look him straight in the eyes.
-I firmly and calmly express my disagreement.
+Concretely, after the outburst has begun, it's essential to crouch down to your child's height, whilst looking them in the eyes.
+Here, you must firmly and calmly express your disagreement.
 Short sentences such as "In our family, we don't hit. ", "Stop!
 It hurts."or "You have a right to be angry, but I'm not going to let you hurt me."
 Will hit the nail on the head.
-The shorter my sentences, the easier it was to get my message across.
+The shorter your sentences, the easier it is to get your message across.

 > Discover my open letter to my kids